Skip to Main Content

 Executives occupy very few board seats — their share currently stands at 2%.
 The combined role of chair and CEO is not common practice in the region and is not seen in our sample.

-Executive directors are most prevalent on boards Sweden.
-17 executives sit on Swedish boards, representing 85% of executives in our sample across the Nordics.
-Three executive directors sit on Finnish boards; there are none in Denmark.
+Executive directors are most prevalent on boards in Sweden.
+17 executives sit on Swedish boards, representing 94% of executives in our sample across the Nordics.
+They are all CEOs.